Feeding baby is a top stressor for new moms. I don’t need research to tell me that; I’ve seen it first-hand.

 A Brief History

-You were probably not breastfed by your own mother.
-Not many of us in the past two generations were.
+There’s a decent chance you weren’t breastfed by your own mother.
+Not too many of us in the past couple generations were.
 Formula was thought to be a superior food source and breastfeeding was deemed a poor man’s sport.
+In fact, formula was touted as the best, healthiest food source for babies starting in the early 1900s.
+For most of the twentieth century, breastfeeding rates in the US were declining.

-In the late 80’s and 90’s, breastfeeding came back into vogue as mothers, medical professionals, and public health officials alike sought an end to the stigma that plagued nursing moms in previous decades.
+Thus, our moms were just doing what they were told was best.
+It wasn’t until second-wave feminism and the women’s health movement of the 1970s that breastfeeding started to (re)gain any kind of popularity.
+Beginning in the late 80’s and 90’s, breastfeeding started to come back into vogue as mothers, medical professionals, and public health officials alike sought an end to the stigma that had plagued nursing moms in previous decades.

-Since then, the ‘Breast is Best’ campaign has gotten the word out and nearly every new mom has gotten the memo.
-According to the CDC, about 75% of American mothers now breastfeed, compared with less than two-thirds in 2000.
+Since then, the “Breast is Best” campaign has gotten the word out and nearly every new mom has gotten the memo.
+According to the CDC, about 84% of American mothers now breastfeed (for any amount of time), compared with less than two-thirds in 2000.

 But have we gone too far?
 Ask any formula-feeding mom and she will tell you, without a doubt, the answer is YES.
 But you know what’s funny?
 Many nursing moms also feel criticism and lack of support for their choice to breastfeed (and pump) from family members (usually older), employers, coworkers, husbands (sometimes), and people in public who are forced to watch them nurse [snort].